subisarkar/JexoSim/README.md

 Installation
 ------
-We recommend installing Anaconda, and then setting up a virtual environment for JexoSim to avoid package conflicts:
+We recommend installing Anaconda, and then setting up a virtual environment for JexoSim to avoid package conflicts.
+This is will also install numpy, numba and spyder.

-    conda create -n jexosim python=3 numpy numba
+    conda create -n jexosim python=3.8 numpy numba spyder

 Then activate this environment.